shakfu/filewatch/README.md

 A lightweight macOS file watcher.

-This is a friendly simplified fork of Nicholas Simmons' [node-native-osx-filewatcher](https://github.com/nsimmons/node-native-osx-filewatcher) with the following changes:
+This is a friendly fork of Nicholas Simmons' [node-native-osx-filewatcher](https://github.com/nsimmons/node-native-osx-filewatcher) with the following changes:

+- simplified codebase
 - removed node-related code
 - added Makefile was added
 - added code and conditional compilation logic address deprecated api